 “The reaction to Martha’s Vineyard suggests it is good to be a rich white person in America because you won’t have to deal such problems,” Gila Bend Mayor Chris Riggs said in an interview with the Arizona Daily Independent.

 “It says ‘If you live in an impoverished, mixed community go ahead, it’s OK to dump whoever you want there.’
 It’s exasperating,” the mayor said.

 – – –

-Jarrett Stepman is a contributor to The Daily Signal and co-host of The Right Side of History podcast.
-Send an email to Jarrett.
+Jarrett Stepman is a columnist for The Daily Signal.
 He is also the author of the book “The War on History: The Conspiracy to Rewrite America’s Past.”

 Photo “U.S. Customs and Border Protection” by U.S. Customs and Border Protection.